avindraseepersaud10/Personal_Profile/README.md

 2. Open the `index.html` file in your web browser.

 ## Usage
 Feel free to explore the website to learn more about me and my work.
-You can navigate through the different sections using the navigation menu.
+You can navigate through the different sections with just a click.

 ## Contributing
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Contributions are welcome!

-## License
-This project is licensed under the [MIT License](LICENSE).